 What is an orthosis and how does it differ from the myoelectric orthosis?

 An orthotic or brace is a device worn to support, align or correct a body part.
 Orthotics are typically used to improve function and prevent injury.
 There are many different types of orthotics, each designed for a specific purpose.
 Some common orthotics include ankle braces, knee braces, and back braces.

-The term orthosis is a collective term for aids from body-related medicine, which are intended to provide the patient with more stability and mobility.
+The term orthosis is a collective term for aids from body-related medicine that are intended to provide the patient with more stability and mobility.
 Orthoses are used after injuries, for malpositioning of limbs or for rehabilitation.

 An orthosis is an orthopedic aid attached to the external body that relieves, stabilizes and corrects joints, muscles and bones.
-They include bandages, braces, girdles, corsets and splints.
-Orthoses can be made of plastic, fabrics, silicones, metals or a mixture of these.
+These include bandages, support apparatuses, girdles, corsets and splints.
+Orthotics can be made of plastic, fabrics, silicones, metals or a mix.

 The difference between orthoses and prostheses: Orthoses support limbs and the trunk, relieve pain and prevent postural deformities.
 Prostheses replace a missing, amputated or incompletely formed body part.

 When to use an orthosis?
 When is orthosis useful?
 For whom is an orthosis useful?

 Restrict or increase joint mobility

 compensate for muscle weaknesses or cramps (spasticity)